IBM/trusted-service-identity/README.md

 ```

 #### Setup kubectl alias
-Through out this whole project we will be working with this newly created namespace.
+Through out this whole project we will be working with the newly created namespace: `trusted-identity`.
 Let's setup an alias `kk` to make typing faster:
 ```console
 $ alias kk="kubectl -n trusted-identity"